 The world and its inhabitants are complex, and I think many people trick themselves into thinking that just because they live here, they understand the place.
 But understanding is not osmotic.

-Understanding is the product of inductive reasoning, and it is hard to know yourself or know the world.
+Understanding is the product of reasoning, and it is hard to know yourself or know the world.
 So why do it, especially when my unrelentingly examined life is often first read as exhausting, neurotic, or inflexible (although it is none of those things)?

 Well, have you ever felt like someone else truly understood you?
 Like they peered into the spinning metal core of your soul and, taking in the totality, smiled?
 Have you ever been the one smiling?